TamimEhsan/Simple-Sandbox/README.md

 You can find detailed explanations inside each folder.

+At first let's try to work with seccomp which means secure computing mode.
 ### 1. Running simple C program inside  sandbox
 At first we will try to run a simple c program inside a sandbox using `execve`
 ### 2. Seccomp strict mode